MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 You can monitor a single System Center Data Protection Manager (DPM) server from the DPM Administrator console, multiple DPM servers from the Central Console, or monitor DPM activity with Operations Manager.

 ## Monitor with the DPM console
-To monitor DPM in the console you should be logged on to the DPM server with a local admin account.
+To monitor DPM in the console, you should be logged on to the DPM server with a local admin account.
 Here's what you can monitor:

 -   On the **Alerts** tab you can monitor errors, warnings, and general information for a protection group, for a specific protected computer, or by message severity.
 You can view active and inactive alerts and set up email notifications

 -   On the **Jobs** tab you can view jobs initiated by DPM for a specific protected computer or protection group.
 You can  follow job progress or check resources consumed by jobs.

--   In the **Protection** task area you can check the status of volumes and shares in protection group, and check configuration settings such as recovery settings, disk allocation and backup schedule.
+-   In the **Protection** task area, you can check the status of volumes and shares in protection group, and check configuration settings such as recovery settings, disk allocation, and backup schedule.

 -   In the **Management** task area you can view the **Disks,Agents**, and **Libraries** tab to check the status of disks in the storage pool, deployed DPM agent status, and the state of tapes and tape libraries.

 ## Monitor DPM in the Central Console
 Central Console is a System Center Operations Manager console that you can deploy to manage and monitor multiple DPM servers from a single location.
 In the Central Console you can monitor and track the status of multiple DPM servers,  jobs, protection groups, tapes, storage, and disk space.

--   In **View Jobs** you can get a list of jobs running on all DPM server monitored by Central Console.
+-   In **View Jobs**, you can get a list of jobs running on all DPM server monitored by Central Console.

--   In **Alert View** you can get a list of all DPM alerts that require action.
+-   In **Alert View**, you can get a list of all DPM alerts that require action.
 You can using the **Troubleshoot** option to get more details for an alert.

     You can consolidate alerts in the console.
 You can display a single alert for repeated alerts, or display a single alert for multiple alerts that have the same root cause.
-If you're using a ticketing system you can generate a single ticket only for repeated alerts.
+If you're using a ticketing system, you can generate a single ticket only for repeated alerts.

--   In **State View** you can get information about the state of  DPM objects.
+-   In **State View**, you can get information about the state of  DPM objects.

 ## Monitor DPM in the Azure console
 You use the Dashboard to get a quick overview of the state of your System Center 2012 - Data Protection Manager (DPM) backups in Windows Azure Backup.
 The Dashboard provides a centralized gateway to view servers protected by backup vaults, as follows: